To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 We suggest bookmarking the home page.
 It’s a resource you'll want to keep referring back to.

-If someone is helping you fund your college education, make it easy for him or her to do it.
+If someone is helping you fund your college education, make it easy for them to do it.

 Let your parents (and whomever else you choose) set up e-bill notifications, pay bills electronically, and view bursar account details.
 Student Central has easy instructions for you to set up an authorized payer.